 Student Spotlight: Nathaly Samper

-However, after receiving College of DuPage’s Presidential Scholarship, Samper knew what the right place was for her.
+However, after receiving College of DuPage’s Presidential Scholarship, Samper knew she had found the right place was for her.

 “College of DuPage was the economically smart choice,” she said.
-“Also, as part of the scholarship, COD helps transfer students by involving them in the Honors Program and motivating them to maintain a good GPA.
-So I knew that by going to a community college, my future educational career would not be hindered in any way.
-Instead, it would be a huge stepping stone toward my career goal.”
+“Also, as part of the scholarship, I was involved with the Honors Program, which motivated me to maintain a strong GPA.
+So I knew my educational future would not be hindered in any way.
+Instead, being at COD was a huge stepping stone toward my career goal.”

-While at COD, she discovered chemistry and also participated in an internship at Packer Engineering working on its innovative Green Fuels Depot project, which converted agricultural and yard trimmings into energy.
-This work helped Samper decide to pursue mechanical engineering, specializing in alternative energies.
+While at COD, she discovered chemistry and participated in an internship at Packer Engineering, where she worked on its innovative Green Fuels Depot project, which converted agricultural and yard trimmings into energy.
+This work helped Samper decide to pursue mechanical engineering and specialize in alternative energies.
 Her decision was heartily supported by her professors.

-“Honestly, to this day, my favorite professors are at COD,” she said.
-"At COD, the classes were smaller and professors could take a personal interest in you, something I greatly appreciated.
+“Honestly, to this day, my favorite professors are the ones I had at COD,” she said.
+“The classes were smaller and professors took a personal interest in us, something I greatly appreciated.
 Many professors at COD helped me by giving me advice for the future, setting up networking opportunities, and even giving me the opportunity for internships in areas I was interested in.

-“I had no problem transferring to Purdue, where I could finish my four-year degree in Mechanical Engineering.
+“I had no problem transferring to Purdue University, where I could finish my four-year degree in Mechanical Engineering.
 Also, COD set up a great foundation to work from once I was at Purdue.
-It helped me reach my career goals because I was able to internship at Northwestern University in its MRSEC program, thanks to Professor Richard Jarman, and attain hand-on experience.”
+It helped me reach my career goals because I was able to intern at Northwestern University in its MRSEC program, thanks to Professor Richard Jarman, and attain hands-on experience.”

-Because she credits College of DuPage for providing a strong base for her courses at Purdue, Samper advises students to let COD initiate their educational careers.
+Because she credits College of DuPage for providing a strong base for her education and career, Samper advises students to start at COD.

-“The programs will be great foundation toward whichever degree you choose in the future," she said.
+“The programs provide a great foundation toward whichever degree you choose,” she said.
 “My biggest piece of advice is if you know you want to transfer to a university and finish your degree, make a list of schools you want to attend.
 Then start working with COD’s counselors and the transfer universities' counselors to make sure that as many of your classes transfer and you are doing everything you need so you won’t fall behind.”